huiselilun/Palabos-UserGuide/DefiningBoundaryConditions.md

 ifile >> boolMask;
 ```

 Note that currently, no error-checking is implemented for such I/O operations.
 It is your responsibility to ensure that the dimensions of the scalar-field correspond to the size of the data in the geometry file.
-As a next step, the bounce-back nodes ar instantiated using one of the versions of the function `defineDynamics`:
+As a next step, the bounce-back nodes are instantiated using one of the versions of the function `defineDynamics`:

 ```C++
 defineDynamics(lattice, boolMask, new BounceBack<T,DESCRIPTOR>, true);